Blog

 Utilities are essential services needed for the operation of a commercial property.
 These include electricity, water, gas, internet, and other necessary services.
 Understanding utility expenses helps tenants plan their energy consumption and evaluate the efficiency of the building's infrastructure.
 Property owners need to track and manage utility costs to enhance energy efficiency and reduce operational expenses.

-Capital expenses in CRE involve significant investments that can impact the long-term value and functionality of a property.
-Let’s explore two common types of capital expenses:
+Capital expenses are significant investments made to enhance or preserve the long-term value of a commercial property, including major renovations and structural improvements that are incurred infrequently but have lasting impact.
+Let's explore two common types of capital expenses:

 Major Renovations